 Now the home of the Lighthouse Youth Academy, high on a hill overlooking the Ohio River sits the famous Gruen Watch Makers Guild known as "Time Hill".
 A structure built strategically for expert horologists dedicated to durability and "Precision" watchmaking.
 Dietrich believed that everything built should be built beautifully.
 His education in Glashutte, Germany likely inspired their love of design, beauty, art.
 Something that suited Gruen well with constructing the slim movement women's watch designs.

 The space provided the inner wealth of inspiration for the horologists and jewelers at Time Hill.
 The grounds consisted of pleasant paths down a hillside to benches with overlooks of downtown providing a beautiful calm esthetic for the jewelers working calmly inside.
 An amazing opportunity for watchmakers who for the first twenty years worked out of offices in the heart of downtown on Fountain Square.

-The Gruen Watch Co. was a family business started by Dietrich & Fred Gruen, then Goerge: D. Gruen joined and they officially became the "D. Gruen, Sons & Company"
+The Gruen Watch Co. was a family business started by Dietrich & Fred Gruen, then George: D. Gruen joined and they officially became the "D. Gruen, Sons & Company"

-Fred Gruen was trained in Glashütte Germany.
+Fred Gruen was trained in Glashütte, Germany.
 At the beginning of the formation of D. Gruen and Sons, Dietrich and Fred designed their own watch movement.
-Fred traveled to Glashütte to have it manufactured by Assmann in Glashütte (Source: http://www.pixelp.com/gruen/1894.html)
+Fred traveled to Glashütte to have their movement manufactured by Assmann in Glashütte (Source: http://www.pixelp.com/gruen/1894.html)

 Art, Beauty, Function, & Practicality

 Dietrich Gruen believed that everything worth doing should be done beautifully.
 This insistance is a truism of mechanical watches, they do not simply tell time; they are mechanical works of art whose elements enrich the other until the whole mechanism comes alive and has it's own personality.
 It's own flavor.